OpenBazaar/go-ethwallet/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/OpenBazaar/go-ethwallet)](https://goreportcard.com/report/github.com/OpenBazaar/go-ethwallet)

-This is a ethereum wallet implementation which uses Infura API.
+This is an Ethereum wallet implementation which uses the Infura API.

-Infura API key is required as an environment variable.
-Refer the env-sample for adding a .env file to the project root.
+Your Infura API key is required as an environment variable.
+Refer to the env-sample for adding a `.env` file to the project root.

-To use this, you need to have an existing ethereum keystore json.
+To use this, you need to have an existing Ethereum JSON keystore.

 There is an option of creating one but it has not been integrated yet.